-The applicant must possess the following: a master's or doctorate of physical therapy and completed field work in orthopaedics.
+The applicant must possess the following: a master's or doctorate of physical or occupational therapy and completed field work in orthopaedics.
 A minimum of one year of clinical practice following graduation and credentialing is preferred.

 The strongest applicants may possess the following: